COVID-19 Updates: State of public health emergency declared.

 - Geese are territorial and can be aggressive, charging humans and animals they feel are getting too close to their nest or young.

-What should I do if I see geese?
+What to do if I see geese

 - Do not feed the geese.
 Human food can be harmful to geese, and being fed by humans lowers their natural fear of people, making problem encounters more likely.